Best practices for organizations and teams using GitHub Enterprise Cloud

 GitHub secret scanning protects users by searching repositories for known types of secrets.
 By identifying and flagging these secrets, our scans help prevent data leaks and fraud.
 We have partnered…

-GitHub Advanced Security customers using secret scanning can now view any secrets exposed historically in an issue’s title, description, or comments within the UI or the REST API.
-This expanded…
+When new token types are added to secret scanning, GitHub Advanced Security customers using secret scanning can view any matching secrets exposed historically in an issue’s title, description or comments…

 Build what’s next on GitHub, the place for anyone from anywhere to build anything.